ClicketySplit/build-guides/chapters/1-Preamble.md

 > INFORMATION \
 > You may notice that the photos are not from one particular build; they are from a series of 7 builds over the past few weeks.
 You may also notice that the photos do not look like they are in order as presented in chapter form.
 I tried to build each project in different order; and, the order that is presented will be my preferred order moving forward.
 >
-> Consider skimming through the guide, and sculpt your own process based on your preferences.
+> Consider skimming through the guide, and sculpting your own process based on your preferences.

 There are certain steps which help the build experience flow a little better, but as my Mom used to say, ***“there are hundreds of ways to peel an orange, what’s important is that you get to the fruit…enjoy it!”***